 Join the KSPA

-The Kansas Scholastic Press Association claims a proud history of serving scholastic journalism programs in the state.
+The Kansas Scholastic Press Association has a proud history of serving scholastic journalism programs in the state.
 Prior to the founding of KSPA in the early 1970s, the Kansas Organization of Press Advisers (KOPA) was the state press group that served advisers.

 Housed at the University of Kansas for its entire history, KSPA has been led by only four directors: Dana Leibengood, Jackie Engel, John Hudnall and Jeff Browne.
 KSPA is unique in many aspects, but the most obvious are the on-site regional and state competitions.
-These competitions, in 19 areas of journalism, help keep the organization and its members involved and active.
+These competitions, in 21 areas of journalism at State, help keep the organization and its members involved and active.